Industry News and Discussions Posts

 Posted By

-If you believe that you have an affected communicator, or if you need help locating the date code for the module, please contact us at support@alarmgrid.com.
-We operate support hours from 9am to 8pm ET M-F. We look forward to hearing from you!
+If you are monitored by Alarm Grid and you need additional assistance enabling OTA updates, please email us at support@alarmgrid.com.
+We check for new emails from 9am to 8pm ET M-F. We look forward to hearing from you!

 Tags: , , , , , ,